apereo/cas/docs/cas-server-documentation/release_notes/RC5.md

 - WebAuthn registration endpoint is now able to detect and track an authenticated request using the CAS in-progress authentication attempt.
 - Internal data structures used to index registered service definitions for better querying and searching should now prevent duplicate service definitions.
 - Background jobs such as the ticket registry cleaner or service registry loaders can now be scheduled via cron expressions.
+- Many small improvements and bug fixes in CAS documentation to remove typos and correct references.

 ## Library Upgrades